-Patients in the intervention group will be treated with duloxetine 1dd60mg and usual care during one year.
-The patients in the control group will be treated with usual care which consists of analgesics, education, lifestyle advice, physiotherapy and dietary therapy.
+Patients in the intervention group will be treated with duloxetine 60mg once a day during one year in addition to usual care.
+Patients in the control group will receive care as usual.

+Usual care consists of analgesics (according to the NHG farmacotherapeutische richlijn pijnbestrijding), education, lifestyle advice, physiotherapy and dietary therapy.